 On April 15, 1912, the word was being flashed around the world by telegraph that the world’s biggest, most impressive and theoretically unsinkable ship, was gone.

-Late on the 14th, the RMS Titanic on its maiden voyage struck an iceberg about 600 kilometres off the coast of Newfoundland.
+Late on the 14th, the RMS Titanic on its maiden voyage and travelling at 22 knots, struck an iceberg about 600 kilometres off the coast of Newfoundland.

 The ship carried the still new technology of wireless telegraphy, and sent out both the old and new distress signals, CQD, and SOS.

 Late at night at a lonely Marconi telegraph station at Cape Race, Newfoundland, the operators on duty had been relaying messages from passengers aboard the ship to friends and relatives awaiting their arrival in New York.
 Titanic was to arrive two days later on the 17th.
 Suddenly the messages changed.
 The Newfoundland operators were the first to hear the unbelievable call that RMS Titanic was in trouble, in fact very soon, dire trouble.

 As messages flashed back and forth among the Cape Race station, Marconi headquarters in Montreal and New York and White Star owners, there was confusion as to the seriousness of the problem, after all RMS Titanic was supposed to be unsinkable.

 However, shortly after 2 AM on the 15th of April, Titanic with its bow already underwater and heavy stern rising, breaks in half and slips into the depths.
 Some 1,500 souls were lost as there were not enough lifeboats and rafts for all on board.
 An investigation later resulted in changes that required all ships to carry enough lifeboats for the number of passengers on board.